 Nutrition and food (as medicine), exercise (& yoga), walking, mind-body therapies (such as acupuncture, massage, aromatherapy, talk therapy, etc.), time in nature, gardening, naturopathy, retreats, travel, arts & art therapy, new or continuous learning, pet therapy, breath practice, spiritual practice (meditation, guided imagery, ritual, prayer), interpersonal connection and community, advocacy & volunteerism, etc.

 You may submit your stories and anecdotes in the form of the written word/text (Word doc or PDF), images (JPEG, PNG or PDF), video and/or audio files or a combination of these mediums.
-Please submit your contributions by May 1, 2023.
+Accepting submissions now (send the sooner the better), but will accept throughout the duration of the exhibition!

 Thank you in advance for your contributions!

 NOTE: This is not a scientific study.
 It will be collection of stories for the sole purpose of presentation in an artistic format.
-Submissions with inappropriate content, commercial or promotional purpose and those that make outrageous claims about "miraculous cancer cures” will not be integrated into the piece.
+Submissions with inappropriate content, commercial or promotional purpose and those that make outrageous claims and/or advocate for modalities that are not recognized as beneficial to patients by integrative oncology practitioners in the field will not be integrated into the piece.
 Please note that some material from respondents maybe require editing for clarity, length (if A/V) and overall presentation.
 The integrity of the content will not be compromised.